POLICY ON DEPOSITORS’ RIGHT

 vi) An acknowledgment of Nomination details will be issued to the depositor/s.

-A statement of account will be provided by the Bank to Current Account depositors periodically as per terms and conditions of opening of the account.
+A statement of account will be provided by the Bank to Current Account depositors at monthly intervals as per terms and conditions of opening of the account.
+E-mail statements will be sent to the customers who have registered their e-mail address at the Home Branch.
+In absence of registered e-mail id, the current account statement will be sent by post.
 The Bank will issue a Pass Book to Savings Bank account holders or alternatively a statement of account will be provided on request.
-E-mail statements will be sent to the customers who have registered their e-mail address at the Home Branch.
-If the current account customers do not provide their e-mail address nor request for a printed statement, they will not receive statements.

 The deposit accounts may be transferred to any other branch of the Bank at the request of the depositor.
 After the accounts are transferred, the account holder has to provide local address proof or submit a declaration to provide the new address proof within six months at the transferee branch, if the transfer is at a different centre.